 So to put it simply, the Samsung Galaxy S5 is rather unremarkable.
-Save for the almost perforated backing and ribbed metal bevel , it’s easy to confuse the Galaxy S4 for the S5.
+Compare this with our Samsung Galaxy Mega 6.3 Review AT&T review to see how the newest model stacks up.
+Save for the almost perforated backing and ribbed metal bevel, it’s easy to confuse the Galaxy S4 for the S5.
 But with closer examination there are some key indicators that separate the two phones from one and other.
 The USB port, which houses a USB 2.0/3.0 compatible slot, now has a flap to keep out debris, dust and more importantly water.
 Yes, the Galaxy S5 is IP67 rated, so it will survive a dip in the water, though Samsung (or the IP rating’s system) doesn’t go as far as to call it waterproof.
 So dunk, drop, or swim in the sand dunes of the Mohave at your own risk.

 On the back is a new 16MP camera (more on that in a bit), and below it a flash and heart rate sensor.
 Place a finger of the latter, activate the included S Health app (this also shows your steps) from Samsung, and your heart rate should show on the screen.
 Unfortunately, and much like Withings’ Pulse pedometer, it works inconsistently and requires not only what I assume is a strong pulse, but a steady hand.
 Nevertheless, the amount of time and patience that is required to use it makes it, well, almost unusable, as in any sporting situation (imagine what you want) you won’t have either.